jc-juarez/parallel_matrix_multiplication/README.md

 # Parallel Matrix Multiplication Algorithms ⚡

 Parallel and Serial Algorithms for matrix multiplication implemented in **C++ for GNU/Linux**.
 This implementation executes a serial algorithm along with two parallel algorithms: OpenMP and POSIX Threads.
-The file 'matrixA.txt' contains a matrix of 1000x10 and the file 'matrixB.txt' contains a matrix of 10x1000.
+Both matrices of the .txt files contained within the repository have a total of 1,048,576 elements.

 To run this first make sure you have OpenMP installed.
 You can install it on Debian-based distributions with the following command: